 Phase and milestone dependencies

-Even in the most agile places, there are times when one activity can't start until the proceeding one ends.
+Even in the most agile teams, there are times when one activity can't start until the preceding one ends.
 For example, I probably should not send out my press release announcing a new product until the new product's website is live.
-We support end-to-start dependencies between phases and milestones (in the same product).
-This has the added benefit that if you have dependent phases or milestones and move the parent, the children will move as well.
+Aha! supports end-to-start dependencies between phases and milestones (in the same product).
+If you have dependent phases or milestones and move the parent, any child records will move as well.

-You can establish dependencies easily by mousing over a phase, clicking the ball icon that appears, and dragging it to the phase you want to create a dependency with.
+You can establish dependencies by hovering over a phase, clicking the ball icon that appears, and dragging it to the phase that requires the completion of the initial phase.

 Copy an existing release to a new release

-When creating a new release, there are instances where it is desirable to copy all phases, milestones, features, dependencies and to-dos from an existing release.
-Choosing to copy a release differs from selecting a "release phase template" for a new release in that a copy already includes the features and dependencies.
+When creating a new release, there are instances when it is desirable to copy all phases, milestones, features, dependencies, and to-dos from an existing release.
+Choosing to copy a release differs from selecting a release phase template for a new release in that a copy already includes the features and dependencies.

-Upon creating a new release, you can choose to "create new release" or "copy existing release".
+Upon creating a new release, you can choose Create new release or Copy existing release.
 The existing release can come from any product and across product lines.